kaakaww/workshop-hawkscan-action/README.md

 * GitHub Actions workflows
 * StackHawk dynamic application security test (DAST) scanning

-You can find the slide deck for this workshop [here](https://docs.google.com/presentation/d/1zG8fjB9G7TFHzVWEUpCy184B2TdYV1Jjvtc_j2anJwc/edit?usp=sharing).
+You can find the slide deck for this workshop [here](https://docs.google.com/presentation/d/1-7b_deyZohRMp_ReShnPT50AcG-dXSLpnp4ux58MPK8).

 ## Prerequisites

 To get the most out of this workshop, make sure you have the following prerequisites before getting started.

-* Join us in the `#gtm-scan-workshop` channel on Slack
+* Join us in the StackHawk Discord: https://discord.gg/aQA5GUqJ7A
 * A web browser

 ## Step 1: Get a GitHub Account